RutledgePaulV/ring-firewall-middleware/readme.md

 or unfairness to other users if invoked frequently enough.

-It's a "throttle" and not a "limit" because new requests that would exceed the max-requests in a period will block until an earlier request completes and then are processed (unless it takes so long that the client decides to stop waiting).
+It's a "throttle" and not a "limit" because new requests that would exceed the max-requests in a period will block until the request can be made without exceeding the limit and then be processed (unless it takes so long that the client decided to stop waiting).

 ```clojure